Sorry, you need to enable JavaScript to visit this website.

 Existence of a national strategy to increase young people's political and civil society participation

-Participation is one of the priorities of the Youth Strategy for years 2014-2020 (Koncepce podpory mládeže na období 2014-2020, Governmental Decree no. 342 of 12 May 2014) approved by the Government.
+Participation was one of the priorities of the previous youth strategy for years 2014-2020 (Koncepce podpory mládeže na období 2014-2020, Governmental Decree no. 342 of 12 May 2014) approved by the Government.
 Its fourth priority is called: Involving young people in the decision-making process and participation.
 For moreon the Youth Strategy 2014-2020 see details in Chapter 1.3.

 Scope and contents